polkadot-developers/polkadot-docs/develop/parachains/testing/pallet-testing.md

 ## Writing Unit Tests

 Once the mock runtime is in place, the next step is to write unit tests that evaluate the functionality of your pallet.
 Unit tests allow you to test specific pallet features in isolation, ensuring that each function behaves correctly under various conditions.
-These tests typically reside in your pallet module’s `test.rs` file.
+These tests typically reside in your pallet module's `test.rs` file.

 Unit tests in the Polkadot SDK use the Rust testing framework, and the mock runtime you've defined earlier will serve as the test environment.
 Below are the typical steps involved in writing unit tests for a pallet.